-- A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - Students who have transferred to ARCC must have a minimum GPA of 2.0 in combined ARCC courses and accepted transfer - A minimum of 20 semester credits applied toward the degree must be taken from ARCC.
+- A minimum of 60 semester credtis numbered 1000 or above. - A minimum cumulative grade point average (GPA) of 2.0 in courses numbered 1000 or above at ARCC. - A minimum of 20 semester credits applied toward the degree must be taken from ARCC.
 This requirement may be reduced from 20 to 12 semester credits for students transferring in at least 8 semester credits from either another MnSCU college or the University of Minnesota. - Completion of specific degree requirements.
-Total of 60 credits.